EmmaTopolovec/kidOYO/README.md

 [http://mentoremma.oyosite.com/](http://mentoremma.oyosite.com/)

 While these projects aren't too impressive, it is nice to see how far I've come since I began coding!

+Unfortunately, I cannot put the source code on a public repo as I do not want to give out complete solutions to OYOclass challenges.